davidamichelson/DIV6700/schedule.md

 - *Florilegium IX* is due on Brightspace by 8 AM Central Time.

+Answer one:

 1. How do Martin Luther and Anna Jansz present the need for the reform of Christianity in terms of personal spirituality?
-2. How do both authors employ a rhetoric of paradox?
+2. How do Martin Luther and Anna Jansz employ a rhetoric of paradox to express their calls to reform?

 ## Week 15: World Christianities and Modernity
 ### Monday, December 5: Lecture on World Christianities & the Rise of Modernity